Pushpad

 When you send push notifications you can target specific sets of devices using tag expressions.
 For example:

-You can't insert parenthesis, but you can write any expression using the disjunctive normal form.
 From highest precedence, the operator precedence is !, &&, ||.
 That means for example that the expression !tag1 || tag2 && tag3 is interpreted as ((!tag1) || (tag2 && tag3)).

 Tagging the browser vs Tagging the user